vesterheim/vesterheim.github.io/join-give/endowed-funds/index.md

 How do I learn more about Vesterheim’s endowed funds?
 -----------------------------------------------------
-To learn more about endowed funds at Vesterheim, please contact Steve Grinna, Vestherheim’s Director of Development, at 563-382-9681, ext.
-109, or email [sgrinna@vesterheim.org](mailto:sgrinna@vesterheim.org).
+To learn more about endowed funds at Vesterheim, please contact Stephanie Johnson, Vestherheim’s Development Assistant, at 563-382-9681, ext.
+103, or email [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org).